wrestling-with-johners/website-source/_posts/2020-01-09-Alex Shelly to team with Kushida in NXT.markdown

 ---
 The Time Splitters are reuniting in NXT for the 2020 Dusty Rhodes Tag Team Classic!

-Mauro Ranallo announced during tonight’s show that Alex Shelley will team with Kushida next week against The Grizzled Young Veterans in the first round of the tag team tournament.
+Mauro Ranallo announced during last night’s show that Alex Shelley will team with Kushida next week against The Grizzled Young Veterans in the first round of the tag team tournament.

 ![alex shelly and kushida](/assets/posts/2020-01-09/shelley.jpg){:class="restrict-width"}